 - mobile phones brought into school are entirely at the staff's, parents' or visitor's own risk.
-The school accepts no responsibility for the loss, theft or damage of any phone or hand held device brought into school; - staff members may only use their phones during break times which must be stored and used safely in the staffroom: - the recording, taking and sharing of images, video and audio on any mobile phone or mobile device is not permitted on the school premises; except for parents/carers during school performances.
-Parents/ carers sign to say that they will not share any photos on any social media. - the Headteacher reserves the right to search the content of any mobile or handheld devices on the school premises where there is a reasonable suspicion that it may contain undesirable material; - mobile phones must not be used to communicate between staff and parents.
-The school landline must be used in all circumstances.
-The only exception to this rule is a nominated mobile phone on an off-site school visit for emergency purposes; - no images or videos should be taken on mobile phones or personally-owned mobile devices; - if a member of staff breaches the school policy then disciplinary action may be taken.
+The school accepts no responsibility for the loss, theft or damage of any phone or hand held device brought into school; - staff members may only use their phones during break times (unless otherwise agreed with the headteacher e.g in case of an emergency); - the recording, taking and sharing of images, video and audio on any mobile phone or mobile device is not permitted on the school premises; except for parents/carers during school performances.
+Parents/ carers sign to say that they will not share any photos on any social media. - the Headteacher reserves the right to search the content of any mobile or handheld devices on the school premises where there is a reasonable suspicion that it may contain undesirable material; - mobile phones may be used to communicate with parents through the Class Dojo App or school email.
+Staff should not call parents using the mobile phones except in an emergency situation.
+The mobile number should then be withheld. - no images or videos should be taken on mobile phones or personally-owned mobile devices; - If a member of staff breaches the school policy then disciplinary action may be taken.